|

 BBC News, 16 August 2001

-Refers to government-backed SAHSU study published in the British Medical Journal on 17 August 2001.
+Refers to government-backed SAHSU study published in the British

 Pregnant women have a 1% higher risk of having a baby with a congenital defect, if they live near a landfill site.
 This rises to a 7% higher risk for pregnant women living near landfill sites containing hazardous waste.
 Pregnant women have a 5% greater risk of low birth weight babies, but no higher risk of stillbirths.
 Dr Pat Troop, the government's deputy chief medical officer, said "We cannot say there is no risk from landfill sites..." |